LocalDadm1n/Auto-GPT-Plus/CONTRIBUTING.md

 ## 📢 A Quick Word
 Right now we will not be accepting any Contributions that add non-essential commands to Auto-GPT.

 However, you absolutely can still add these commands to Auto-GPT in the form of plugins.
 Please check out this [template](https://github.com/Significant-Gravitas/Auto-GPT-Plugin-Template).
+> ⚠️ Plugin support is expected to ship within the week.
+You can follow PR #757 for more updates!

 ## Getting Started

+To start contributing, follow these steps:

 1. Fork the repository and clone your fork.
 2. Create a new branch for your changes (use a descriptive name, such as `fix-bug-123` or `add-new-feature`).